mcnairsa/100-days-of-code/log.md

 **Thoughts:**
 It's tempting to jack in this round.
 I missed several days of anything to do with coding through not feeling well enough.
-I reckon that having maintained the 'pay forward' commitment I will allow myself to believe that I haven't abandonded the 100 Days commitment altogether.
+I reckon that having maintained the 'pay forward' commitment I will allow myself to believe that I haven't abandoned the 100 Days commitment altogether.

 1. @MD AL AMIN on fCC Discord